MA/MAT Art Education

 Course work relates directly to fieldwork and student teaching through discussion of course development, classroom management and age-appropriate application of educational theory.
-MAT students are required to complete at least 100 hours of fieldwork and 40 days of student teaching in public elementary, middle and high school placements under SVA faculty supervision.
+MAT students are required to complete 100 hours of fieldwork and 18 weeks of student teaching in public elementary, middle and high school placements under SVA faculty supervision.
 This track also includes all work- shops required for New York State Teaching Certification, including Identification and Reporting of Child Abuse; Needs of Children with Autism; Violence and Prevention Training; and Dignity for All Students (DASA) Training in Harassment and Bullying, Cyberbullying and Discrimination in Schools.

 The Master of Arts (MA) program is geared towards candidates who wish to teach art to children in different capacities including museum education, non-profit organizations, early childhood art programs and private schools.

 All Art Education degree candidates must successfully complete the full program, including all required courses, with a cumulative grade point average of 3.0.
 Course work can be completed in a three-semester program, or in a part-time, two-year program.
 In the final semester, each student is required to complete a thesis project, which must be reviewed and approved by the thesis director and the department chair in order for the student to be eligible for degree conferral.